utopia-foss/utopia/dune/utopia/models/PredatorPrey/README.md

 species is set on the empty cell.
 2 resource units are transferred to the descendant.

-All cell updates are performed asynchronously to all cells.
+All cells are updated asxnchronously.
 The order for the cell update is random for rules 2 and 4.

 ## Initialization